 - Catch free summer events like Shakespeare in the Park or SummerStage

-Fun Fact: Central Park is home to 24,000 trees, 9,000 benches, 26 ballfields, and 21 playgrounds.
-It welcomes over 37 million visitors annually!
+Fun Facts: Central Park spans 843 acres and is home to about 18,000 trees, 10,000 benches, 26 ballfields, and 21 playgrounds.
+It welcomes around 42 million visitors each year – more than the top 10 U.S. national parks combined!

 Tips for Navigating Central Park

-- Check the four-digit numbers on lamp posts—the first two digits correspond to the nearest street.
+- Check the four-digit numbers on lamp posts – the first two digits correspond to the nearest street.

-- Take your time—there’s no way to see it all in one visit, so pick a few highlights and savor the experience.
+- Take your time, there’s no way to see it all in one visit, so pick a few highlights and savor the experience.

 Explore Central Park’s Cultural Side